Andrew Vaughn Player Props: White Sox vs. Braves

 Andrew Vaughn At The Plate

-- In 39.3% of his games this year, Vaughn has notched at least one RBI.
-In 12 of those games (13.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- Vaughn has had at least one RBI in 38.9% of his games this year (35 of 90), with two or more RBI 12 times (13.3%).
+He has also accounted for three or more of his team's runs in five contests.

-- He has scored in 36 games this year (40.4%), including multiple runs in three games.
+- In 40.0% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (3.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.